flintlib/arb/doc/source/arb.rst

     is applied repeatedly instead of integrating a differential equation for the arctangent, as this appears to be more efficient.

+.. function:: void arb_sin_cos_arf_generic(arb_t s, arb_t c, const arf_t x, slong prec)

+    Computes the sine and cosine of *x* using a generic strategy.
+    This is called internally by the main sin and cos functions when the internal precision for argument reduction or series evaluation is exhausted.

+    Provided that `|x| < \pi / 2 - \varepsilon`, this function
+    currently either uses a generic version of the rectangular splitting algorithm implemented using *arb* arithmetic, or calls MPFR, depending on the precision.

+    Otherwise, it uses `\pi` to reduce the argument to the first octant and evaluates the sin and cos functions recursively (this call cannot result in infinite recursion).

 Vector functions
 -------------------------------------------------------------------------------